|TABLE OF CONTENTS|

 |3||Serious Engine Work|

 The 3000 was supposed to take over most of the chores, but has not gotten much use since I bought it.
 The engine has been making too much noise for me to get comfortable working it very hard or very much.
 As seen in this photo the 2N and 8N have continued to be my workers.
 The solution is to pull the 3000 apart, figure out what it needs, and either fix it or part it out.

 It took a few weekends to clear a spot in the shed to do engine work.
 The V8 project is almost ready for a test drive.
 The only thing holding that up is the endless list of other things that need fixin'.

 The 3000 is parked at the shed.
-Wish I had room to get it completely inside to do the split, but that ain't happening any time soon.
-It will be supported under the tranny with a jack stand, with both rear tires chocked front and back.
+Wish I had room to get it completely inside to do the split, but that ain't happenin' any time soon.
+It will be supported under the tranny, with both rear tires chocked front and back.
+There is an incentive to work fast.
 The hood, cowl, radiator, and front axle have to come off before the doors will close on the shed.

-No matter how many tools you have, more (bigger) tools are going to be required:
+More (bigger) tools are probably going to be required:

 1 - A 4-foot piece of 1-1/2" heavy wall pipe.
 This will be an extension handle for your breaker bar.

-2 - If your socket set will not survive using a 4-foot handle, a good quality 3/4" drive socket set.
+3 - If your socket set is too small or will not survive using a 4-foot handle, get some good quality 3/4" drive sockets.

 4 - A high-torque impact wrench and impact sockets to 1-1/4".